 Our compliance management system, which we introduced in 2008, has been expanded considerably in the reporting period.
 Alongside the Chief Compliance Officer, who reports directly to the chairman of the Executive Board, local compliance officers have been appointed at the plants or for the regions, respectively.
 The compliance officers ensure that the measures are implemented and thus support the Chief Compliance Officer in his duties.
 Beyond this, our compliance work is supported by the Compliance Committee.
 The Committee is composed of experts from the audit, legal, risk management, internal control system, personnel, IT, purchasing and sales departments; the Committee acts as an advisor to the Chief Compliance Officer.
 All employees have the possibility to address questions relating to compliance to their local compliance officer or to the Chief Compliance Officer or central compliance management, respectively.
 In addition, we have set up a compliance helpdesk, which employees may contact by email.

 A further key aspect of our compliance activities in the reporting period was an extensive training initiative, which our managers worldwide attended personally to receive intensive training from the Chief Compliance Officer.
 In the role of disseminators, our management staff are required to pass this knowledge on to their staff.
-In addition, in the reporting period we drew up an online training concept, which we intend to roll out in 2014.
+In addition, in the reporting period we drew up an online training concept.

 Financial Accounting and Annual Audit